Railway mulls decision to terminate harbour line at Dockyard Road

-In the wake of the proposed Wadala-Ballard Estate corridor, railway authorities mull the decision to terminate the harbour line at Dockyard Road
+In the wake of the proposed Wadala-Ballard Estate corridor, plans are being considered to terminate Mumbai's Harbour line trains at Dockyard Road instead of CST

 The Harbour line commuters, who are already cursing railways for the want of fast trains and better facilities, will have one more reason to do so.